-Russia Threatens To Seize US AssetsCourtesy: US State Department Kerry and FM 2
+Russia Threatens To Seize US AssetsCourtesy: US State Department

 After both the European Union and the United States threatened sanctions against Russia for its involvement in Ukraine, President Putin said he would seize assets from US and Europeans companies in Russia if they followed through on the sanctions.
 While some have criticized the idea of sanctions saying it will do nothing to quell tensions, others believed it may have been a viable way to cut off economic power to Russia.
 However, Putin’s comment now puts new economic burdens on the situation.